hyosung11/Launch-School/Courses/journal.md

 05:51 Before study session with Alex, I feel okay.
 I want this interview with GitHub to get scheduled.

 07:37 I want the GitHub interview to be scheduled.

+12:28 Minutes before the JS109 study session.

+## 20211209 목요일

+05:53 Got up a little late this morning.